You are not alone. If you or someone

-Sexual Assault Awareness Month was born from a grassroots movement in the 1970's, comprised mainly of women engaging in protests, like Take Back the Night marches.
-Eventually, protestors began to organize and form coalitions.
-Over time, these coalitions incorporated the issue of sexual violence against men into their agendas.
-By the late 1980's, one week in April was selected to promote national awareness of the issue.
-Sexual Assault Awareness Month was first officially observed in April 2001.
+Sexual Assault Awareness Month was born from a grassroots movement in the 1970s, comprised mainly of women engaging in protests like Take Back the Night marches.
+Eventually, protestors began to organize and form coalitions and ver time, these coalitions formally incorporated sexual assault prevention and awareness events into their programs.

-Read more about Sexual Assault Awareness Month here.
+Read more about Sexual Assault Awareness Month on the National Sexual Violence Resource Center website here.